Action Plan: What It Is + How to Make One in 6 Steps

 Use task management software

 Streamline your action plan by keeping all of your tasks and timelines in one central source of truth.
-Task management software, like Asana, is perfect for your action plan because it allows you to keep track of pending tasks, declare task ownership, assign dependencies, and connect with your team in real time or asynchronously.
+Task management software, like Asana, is perfect for your action plan because it lets you track pending tasks, assign ownership, set dependencies, and connect with your team in real time or asynchronously.

 Use or create templates